ZyanB/data-analysis-dashboard-zyanb/docs/weekly-exercises/week1/WEEK-01-STUDENT-GUIDE.md

 ### Reflection Questions
 Write answers to these (bring to next class):
 1. What's the difference between a component and regular HTML?
+A component is a resuable piece of UI built with JavaScript/JSX.
+It has its own logic and state whereas regular HTML is a static markup without any built-in logic.
 2. How do props help components work together?
+Props are functions passed from a parent component to a child.
+They make it possible to build complex UIs from simple, reusable pieces.
 3. What happens when you save a file - how does the browser update?
+When you save a file in a React project running a development server, the server detects the change and automatically reloads the browser.

 ## 🆘 Troubleshooting